 There´s something about the religious building’s in Asia that does magic to you.
 Yes, we do have some impressive ones in Europe as well, especially some of the Cathedrals in southern Europe.

 But they are still nothing compared to the most impressive religious buildings in Asia.
-Some of the Asian monuments might not be that dramatic in scale, but what they lack in scale, they emerge bigger in a spiritual way.
+Some of the Asian monuments might not be that dramatic in scale, but what they lack in size, they emerge bigger in a spiritual way.

 The least famous one on my list is also least visited by foreign tourists.
 Even do it´s the larget´s monastery in India and second largest in the world (after Potala Palace in Lhasa, Tibet.)